saad14092/c4-grammar-fork/extension/README.md

 # A VS Code extension for C4 DSL Models

-**CAUTION**

-With version > v3.0.0 this extension is under heavy re-construction.
-Use on your own risk.

-The Xtext Grammar has been removed and thus the language server needs to be reimplemented from scratch.
-Be aware that many features are not yet (fully) available.

-The !include is not yet fully supported, i.e. it might not work correctly, in case the entire model is not self-contained in one file.

 **DESCRIPTION**

 This is a VS Code extension for specifying software architecture models with the [Structurizr DSL](https://github.com/structurizr/dsl).